-- BRIEFLY (up to 4 pages worth 30 points) describe each of the following HR subsystems following the approach covered in class: - Talent Management Subsystem (staffing, training & development)
+- BRIEFLY (up to 3 pages worth 15 points) describe each of the following HR subsystems following the approach covered in class: - Talent Management Subsystem (staffing, training & development)

-- Performance Evaluation and Management Subsystem - Reward/Compensation Subsystem - Identify one and analyze core HR problem such as high turnover of key talent, employee absenteeism, longer than expected ramp-up times (worth 40 points). - Explain the nature of this problem (symptoms) and its impact (why the concern).
-Use the required and recommended readings to reinforce your arguments as to potential impact (10 of 40 points). - Using the required and recommended readings (and using an approach similar to that which we used in analyzing the Merck case), each team member should diagnose the problem and identify its root elements and causes (10 of 40 points). - Again using the required and recommended readings, present one or two alternative strategies for addressing this problem.
+- Performance Evaluation and Management Subsystem - Reward/Compensation Subsystem - Identify and analyze one core HR problem such as high turnover of key talent, employee absenteeism, longer than expected ramp-up times (worth 55 points). - Explain the nature of this problem (symptoms) and its impact (why the concern).
+Use the required and recommended readings to reinforce your arguments as to potential impact (15 of 55 points). - Using the required and recommended readings (and using an approach similar to that which we used in analyzing the Merck case), diagnose the problem and identify its root elements and causes (20 of 55 points). - Again using the required and recommended readings, present one or two alternative strategies for addressing this problem.
 Be sure to defend the advantages of your proposed solution on the basis of theory and/or empirical findings.
-Additionally, be sure to highlight the limitations of (and risks inherent to) your proposed solution, again defending your arguments on the basis of theory and/or empirical findings included in the required and recommended readings (20 of 40 points).
+Additionally, be sure to highlight the limitations of (and risks inherent to) your proposed solution, again defending your arguments on the basis of theory and/or empirical findings included in the required and recommended readings (20 of 55 points).